 We tested the generator with thousands of different safe prime pairs for exponents as small as $e=3$.
-Every instance passed all of our correlations tests, some with as many as $10^{13}$ pseudorandom numbers per test.
+Every instance passed all of our correlations tests, with as many as $10^{13}$ pseudorandom numbers per test.
 In no case did a chi-squared test produce a $p$-value less than $10^{-6}$ or greater than $1-10^{-6}$.
 We also counted the number of tests that produced $p$-values less than $10^{-3}$ or greater than $1-10^{-3}$, and confirmed the number was consistent with the expected rate of one per one-thousand for each.
 We also applied the 1D frequency test, $D$-dimensional serial tests, the poker test, collisions tests, and gaps tests to the least significant bits, which also passed every test.

 We confirmed that the algorithm displayed lack of correlation between streams.
 Each of $M_p$ distinct streams labeled $\alpha=0,1,..
-M_p -1$ was assigned a different prime pairs $p_1$ and $p_2$.
+M_p -1$ was assigned a different prime pairs $p$ and $q$.
 Our interstream correlations tests drew the pseudorandom numbers from the $M_p$ streams in the order $r_1^{(0)}, r_1^{(1)}, r_1^{(2)}, \ldots , r_1^{(N_p-1)}, r_2^{(0)}, r_2^{(1)}, \ldots$ , with various values of $M_p$.
-To ensure that seeding coincidences do not cause correlations, we performed the interstream correlations tests using the same primitive root $a$ in each stream, and initialized every sequence with the same values $m_0=0$ and $s_0=1$.
+To test that seeding coincidences do not cause correlations, we performed the interstream correlations tests using the same primitive root $a$ in each stream, and initialized every sequence with the same values $m_0=0$ and $s_0=1$.
 The interstream correlations passed all of the U01 SmallCrush, Crush and BigCrush tests, even for $e=3$.

-To examine the resilience of the generator, we tested various intentionally weakened versions the generator.
+To examine the resilience of the generator, we tested various intentionally weakened versions of the generator.
 As noted before, the generator passes the U01 tests with a unit or constant skip for $e\geq 9$.
-We tested the generator with $e=1$, i.e. $c_k=m_k$ to test our use of $n\approx q$.
-Since the messages nearly uniform sample of $Z_n^D$, the messages themselves pass gentle randomness tests such as U01 SmallCrush.
-To test the sensitivity of the generator to the quality of the skip sequence, we tested the skip generator with $a=3,6,7,10,11$, the smallest, and arguably worst, primitive roots mod $q$.
-The generator passes the U01 Crush tests with $e=3$ even with these bad primitive roots.
+We tested the generator with $e=1$, i.e. $c_k=m_k$ to test our use of $n\approx Q$.
+Since the messages nearly uniform sample of $Z_n^D$, the message sequences themselves pass gentle randomness tests such as U01 SmallCrush.
+To test the sensitivity of the generator to the quality of the skip sequence, we tested the skip generator with $a=3,6,7,10,11$, the five smallest primitive roots mod $Q$.
+The generator passes the U01 Crush tests with $e=3$ even with these intentionally bad primitive roots.